NYPD Radio Encryption: $390 Million to Hide Police Communications

 "They claim this is about public safety, but transparency is absolutely essential to public safety and law enforcement."

-— Public Advocate Jumaane WilliamsThe Pattern: Post-2020 Accountability Evasion
+— Public Advocate Jumaane WilliamsThe post-2020 pattern

 - Exposed real-time coordination of crowd control tactics

-- Provided evidence for subsequent misconduct investigations
+- Produced evidence used in subsequent misconduct investigations

-What New Yorkers Can Do
+What New Yorkers can do

 Sources